NidhiParayil/reactive_nav/README.md

 # reactive_nav

-Reactive navigation through a deformable environment, where the deformable objects are assumed to be rigid bodoes attached to the environemt with prismatic or linaear joints.
+Reactive navigation through a deformable environment, where the deformable objects are assumed to be rigid bodies attached to the environemt with prismatic or linaear joints.

 The planner has both global and local planner.